 Airport Link is a fast and convenient way to reach the centre of Sydney.
 Trains run approximately every 10 minutes and the journey to the city takes only 13 minutes.
 For more information visit the Sydney airport website.

 Finding free WiFi in Sydney is fairly easy.
 All the McDonald’s, Starbucks and Gloria Jeans cafés in the city offer free WiFi.
 But those are not your only options.
 Many smaller cafés and some restaurants in the city have begun to offer WiFi, though you may have to ask for a password.
 Several ferry routes now also have free WiFi for the first 30 mins along with a few train stations (Circular Quay Station is the first with more to follow).

-Advertised airfares are per adult and are based on a one way fare in economy class on specified airline • Prices include ticket taxes & surcharges based on most direct routing with no stopovers and are correct as at time of loading, but may fluctuate depending on exchange rates • From Auckland a Prepaid Passenger Service Fee of $14 per person is included in the package price – this replaces the New Zealand Departure fee of $25 per adult. • On/after 01 Jul 10 all direct international departures from Christchurch will include a NZD $25 departure tax this is additional to the advertised prices above. • Fares are exclusive of departure fees from other airports • Prices exclude a House of Travel booking fee of $14.95 per person • Flight & routing restrictions apply • Sales end as specified above • Travel as specified above. • Full payment is required upon purchase • Min/max stays apply • Capacity is limited and may not be available on all services • Prices shown are for online bookings only • Fares on the return journey will differ.
+Advertised airfares are per adult and are based on a one way fare in economy class on specified airline • Prices include ticket taxes & surcharges based on most direct routing with no stopovers on advertised airline and are correct as at time of loading, but may fluctuate depending on exchange rates • Any airport fees or taxes payable at airports are not included • Prices exclude a booking fee of $14.95 per person • Flight & routing restrictions apply • Sales end as specified above • Travel as specified above. • Full payment is required upon booking • Min/max stays may apply • Capacity is limited and may not be available on all services • Prices shown are for online bookings only• Fares on the return journey will differ.